HomeLatest NewsEnterprise ITHindustan Zinc deploys AI, remote mining tech to boost output

 Register Now →

-According to HZL, it has also implemented automated drilling technology that enables continuous operations during shift transitions.
+According to HZL, it has also implemented automated drilling that enables continuous operations during shift transitions.
 The company said this technology has added approximately 22,000 tonnes of annual metal output over the past three years at its Rajasthan mines.

 HZL said it partnered with startup Infinite Uptime to install an AI-based predictive maintenance system.
 “The network of over 1,000 sensors has helped reduce unplanned downtime by about 500 hours across our operations,” the company stated.